Simplescraper

 await page.goto(TARGET_URL, { waitUntil: 'networkidle2' })

-/* Read the sitekey from whichever widget is present.
+/* read the sitekey from whichever widget is present.
 Turnstile uses the

-.cf-turnstile container; reCAPTCHA v2 uses .g-recaptcha.
-Both expose it as
+.cf-turnstile container; reCAPTCHA v2 uses .g-recaptcha. both expose it as

-data-sitekey.
-The widget type decides the solver task type and the field name. */
+data-sitekey. the widget type decides the solver task type and the field name. */

 const challenge = await page.evaluate(() => {